50 Things About Betrayal Trauma | BTR.ORG

 Abuse

 Abuse is not just physical assault.
-Abuse is deployed in tactics that impact emotional, psychological, spiritual, sexual, and financial well being.
-These strategies are known by the abuser.
-The results are devastating and severe to the partner, as well as any children in the home.
+Abusers use tactics that impact emotional, psychological, spiritual, sexual, and financial well being.
+The results are devastating and severe to his wife, as well as any children in the home.

-Abuse are just as devastating with severe consequences on women and children.
+Emotional and psychological abuse are devastating with severe consequences to women and children.
 Women in non-physical abusive relationships often minimize their situations by saying, “He doesn’t hit me, so it isn’t abuse.”
-(This is a result of trauma.)

 Abusive people don’t lose control.
-They (are trying to) assert control through lies, manipulation, anger, sexual coercion, partner rape, physical intimidation or violence.
+They (are trying to) assert control through lies, manipulation, anger, sexual coercion, marital rape, physical intimidation or violence.

 Pornography use is emotional and sexual abuse, even if the pornography user identifies himself as an “addict”.